Nezzie Wade, President

 AHHA Board of Directors.
 Studied Human Behavior, obtained certificates for Financial Social Worker Coach and Educator and Credit Counselor, and served as President for the Statewide Coalition for Quality Credit Counseling.
 He has a long history in counseling and working with educators teaching budgeting and financial literacy to individuals and families from diverse backgrounds.
 Winchell created Consumer Credit Counseling Service and served as the Executive Director utilizing his administrative and organizational skills.
 His experience in administering the Social Security Payee Program serves AHHA well.
 Winchell has also served on numerous non-profit boards.
 His experiences related to understanding mental health and substance abuse issues for people experiencing poverty and homelessness, such as stigma through criminalization, have fueled his passion for economic and social justice.

 Jessica received her MA in Sociology from Humboldt State in 2018.
 She focused her thesis on food sovereignty and food justice, examining individual motivations for participating in Humboldt County’s Alternative Food Movement.
 She was a research assistant at the California Center for Rural Policy working on projects focused on food insecurity and Adverse Childhood Experiences (ACEs) in Humboldt County.
 She also worked for UC Cooperative Extension conducting interviews for a multi-state, multi-year research project examining rural mother’s access to healthcare.
-Jessica also participates in the Humboldt Food Policy Council and is a member of the policy sub-committee, which is focusing its current efforts on food-related disaster preparedness.
 During her time at HSU Jessica began volunteering with the Humboldt Area Center for Harm Reduction.
-She was eventually hired to be the syringe exchange program coordinator and is now the organization’s program director.
+She was initially hired to be the syringe exchange program coordinator and spent a year as the program’s executive director.
+She is now the community mobilization coordinator for National Harm Reduction Coalition, supporting rural syringe exchange programs across the state.
 By providing direct services to people who use drugs and people experiencing homelessness, she has seen the importance and necessity of “housing first” and “housing as harm reduction” models.